dpdonohue/hl7-resource-communication/README.md

 --------------------------------------------
 #### Schema Version

-The resource in this package implements the `FHIR 1.6.0 - STU3 Ballot` versoin of the Patient resource schema, specified at  [http://hl7.org/fhir/2016Sep/patient.html](http://hl7.org/fhir/2016Sep/patient.html).
+The resource in this package implements the `FHIR 1.6.0 - STU3 Ballot` version of the Patient resource schema, specified at  [http://hl7.org/fhir/2016Sep/patient.html](http://hl7.org/fhir/2016Sep/patient.html).

 --------------------------------------------